When you purchase through links on our site, we may earn a commission. Here’s how it works.

 - If you wear a mask, test for full visibility out of the eye holes and proper breathability.

-Little ones should be our top priority, as they are especially vulnerable during this time of year.
+Little ones should always be our top priority, but they are especially vulnerable during this time of year.
 Here are some Halloween safety tips for children.

 - Have an allergy-safe Halloween.
 Review each label for any potentially harmful ingredients like peanuts, tree nuts, dairy, or gluten.